 Most travellers only spend a few days here as a stop between Cairo and Aswan.
 This means that the sights not in Top 3 have almost no visitors – especially in these days.

 Now, that you are all prepared and geared up – let’s hit the best tombs and temples of ancient Thebes!

 VALLEY OF THE KINGS

 While the pharaohs of the Old Dynasty are close to the Nile Delta, the rest are here.
 This is where most of the pharaohs are buried.
 In a very small area there are 62 numbered royal tombs, which is overwhelming.
 So which tombs to choose?
 The ticket to 160 LE will get you into 3 tombs, but some are extra – Ay, Tutankhamun, Seti I and Ramses VI.
 Remember to decide beforehand if you want the 300 LE ticket for also being allowed to take pictures!

-We didn’t see Tutankhamon tomb, since all the good stuff are in the museum in Cairo.
-Lonely Planet highlight 5 tombs, but Horemheb and Ay were closed.
+We didn’t see Tutankhamon tomb, since all the good stuff are in the museum in Cairo – but we still kind of regret it.
+Lonely Planet highlights 5 tombs, but Horemheb and Ay were closed.
 Seti I is apparently the most beautiful one, but it was 1000 LE, so we decided that the rest was good enough for us.
 So we bought an extra ticket for Ramses VI for 80 LE.
 All together 4 tombs took 2 hours.

 Get more detailed information on the tombs at Theban Mapping Project.